What is this mysterious yellow banana-shaped vehicle seen in Ipswich?

 It certainly does not lack speed though, as the vehicle had no problem keeping up with with full-powered petrol engined cars on at the Commercial Road crossroads with Princes Street.

 ■ Do you know what the vehicle is or who it belongs to?
-Contact andrew.papworth@archant.co.uk
+Contact us via email